Reconciliation in NetSuite: The 10-Minute Guide

-Data can be added from a few different templates or linked to your financial institution, but the most common and easiest to use is CSV.
+Data can be added from a few templates or linked to your financial institution, but CSV is the most common and easiest to use.

-It’s possible to match account transactions with your bank data manually, but you’ll likely want to leverage NetSuite’s Intelligent Transaction Matching feature.
-There are default rules that Netsuite uses that cannot be altered, called Systemic Rules and flexible User Rules.
-These rules will automatically detect bank lines that meet the right criteria and match them.
+Matching account transactions with your bank data manually is possible, but you'll likely want to leverage NetSuite's Intelligent Transaction Matching feature.
+There are two kinds of default rules in Netsuite.
+Rules that cannot be altered are called Systemic Rules.
+Flexible rules are known as User Rules.
+These rules will automatically detect and match bank lines that meet the proper criteria.

-The NetSuite ERP has a number of rules that cannot be overwritten when it comes to automated reconciliation.
-In order of importance, NetSuite’s Intelligent Transaction Matching will:
+The NetSuite ERP has many rules regarding automated reconciliation that cannot be overwritten.
+In order of importance, NetSuite's Intelligent Transaction Matching will:

-- Identify transactions from the bank data with the same transaction number, such as a check number or ID, the amount, and the date as a charge or payment that has been created in the system.
+- Identify transactions from the bank data with the same transaction number, such as a check number or ID, the amount, and the date as a charge or payment created in the system.

-- Match transactions with small discrepancies with leading zeros or prefixes so long as the date, amount, and IDs are generally the same.
+- Match transactions with minor discrepancies with leading zeros or prefixes so long as the date, amount, and IDs are generally the same.

-Through User Rules, you can create your own set of criteria for matching and reconciling invoices.
-To do so, just follow these steps:
+Through User Rules, you can create your criteria for matching and reconciling invoices.
+To do so, follow these steps: